 NOTE: Here, we work on the local database, so we used windows credentials.
 In real-time, you have to select the SQL Server authentication and provide the credentials given by the database admin people or your team leader.

-Click on the Test Connection button provided below to check whether the connection is successful or not.
+Click on the Test Connection button below to check whether the connection is successful.

 Click Ok to finish configuring the connection properties.